gh, we saw

 transported piece by piece to Germany and reassembled at the Pergamon

 Museum.
-A large
+A large mosaic has also

 been reassembled from Miletus.